 We offer online support and tools and act as a bridge connecting parents to mental health resources.
 We collaborate to promote awareness, acceptance, and advocacy of youth mental health.
-We educate communities on mental health issues and there impact on children, adults, parents, and other care givers.
+We educate communities on mental health issues and their impact on children, adults, parents, and other caregivers.

 You are not alone.
 Parents Supporting Parents

 One in Four Youth Struggle with Mental Health

 Because a quarter of youth today struggle with their mental health, we know how important it is to have safe spaces for parents to share concerns openly and honestly with empathetic peers.
 As a parent, you may feel alone, yet you are not.
 Once you start the conversation, you will find that many other families are experiencing the same issues as you.
 There is help at Mental Health Navigators.#NoParentLeftBehind

 Navigating the Mental Health System Can Be Stressful

 We all need support when caring for others.
 Your child's mental health has a direct impact on your own health and that of your family.
 When faced with a child's mental health issue, you may start to isolate and withdraw, feeling like there's no one you can talk to.
 Feeling overwhelmed is common, and we are here for you to lean on and learn from.

 Mental Health Can Be Confusing

 Is my child's behavior normal?
 Is this behavior something they will outgrow?
 Should I call someone?
 We hear these questions often, and we know the pain firsthand.
 It is tough to know when to act and who you can talk to.
 That's why we created Mental Health Navigators.
 Talk to us today.

 It's Okay Not to Be Okay: Keep Going